 Following detailed consultation with each of the Partner Countries, a set of activities has been designed at regional level to assist each PC to make progress in the areas it has highlighted for support.
+The next stage of the Russian consultation is planned for January 2014.
 The relationship between the regional actions and country priorities is described in more detail below.